Tokyo Restaurants with Vegetarian and Vegan Ramen

 Miso Vegan Ramen; picture from Menya Musashi - A One-Of-A-Kind Ramen Experience In Shinjuku

 Menya Musashi is a ramen chain in Tokyo, considered to be a ramen pioneers during the rise of ramen's popularity in the 80s and 90s.
 Named after the famous samurai Miyamoto Musashi (1584 - 1645), this highly-acclaimed ramen is known most for its fish and animal-based bowls.
-There are restaurants throughout Tokyo, but the main branch in Shinjuku offers a seasonal vegetarian and vegan option that allows more diners to sample the renowned taste.
+There are restaurants throughout Tokyo, but the branch in Roppongi offers a seasonal vegetarian and vegan option that allows more diners to sample the renowned taste.

 The Miso Vegan Ramen (1,080 yen including tax) contains soy meat, wheat gluten, bamboo shoots, and other vegetable toppings.
 The vegan ramen is made specifically to satisfy non-vegan and vegetarian customers, making it a good option for all diners.
 At Menya Musashi, the type of vegan ramen available changes throughout the year, but the voluminous portion and flavor of this vegan ramen are sure to satisfy hungry customers any time of year.